-- having any unauthorised aids, texts or notes, or unauthorised electronic aids and/or communication devices at his or her disposal; - having communicated or tried to communicate with fellow students, either verbally or through gesture, without permission from an exam supervisor, examiner, or a member of the Board of Examiners; - having copied or tried to copy fellow students' answers, or has given another student the opportunity to copy his/her own answers; - having posed as someone else or have themselves represented by someone else at the examination; - having deliberately misled or tried to mislead an exam supervisor/invigilator, an examiner, a corrector or the Board of Examiners with respect to the exam(ination), or has provided an opportunity for them to be misled. - 2c.
-The Board of Examiners may impose a sanction if it establishes that a student has committed plagiarism in any examination or part(s) thereof.
+- having any unauthorised aids, texts or notes, or unauthorised electronic aids and/or communication devices at their disposal; - having communicated or tried to communicate with fellow students, either verbally or through gesture, without permission from an exam supervisor, examiner, or a member of the Board of Examiners; - having copied or tried to copy fellow students' answers, or having given another student the opportunity to copy their own answers; - having posed as someone else or having themselves represented by someone else at the examination; - having deliberately misled or tried to mislead an exam supervisor/invigilator, an examiner, a corrector or the Board of Examiners with respect to the exam(ination), or having provided an opportunity for them to be misled; - having collaborated on a graded assignment, paper or practical exercise, whereas this was not explicitly allowed (i.e. collusion). - 3.
+Plagiarism means the presentation of ideas or words from one's own or someone else's sources without proper acknowledgment of the sources.
+Plagiarism is considered to be fraud.